ismasan/faraday_throttler/README.md

 ### Defaults

-The defaul configuration use an in-memory lock and in-memory cache.
+The defaul configuration uses an in-memory lock and in-memory cache.
 Not suitable for multi-server deployments.

 ```ruby
 require 'faraday'